hndada/gosu/mode/karaoke/readme.md

 # Karaoke
-aka Jjava
+aka JJava

-Jjava has complex format, might need to construct format from the scratch.
+JJava has complex format, might need to construct format from the scratch.